 New car sales in Germany grew by 2.7% in 2017 for the 4th year in a row

-New car registrations in Europe’s largest car market achieved the highest volume since 2009 amounting to 3,441,262, up 2.7% from the year before.
+New car sales in Europe’s largest car market achieved the highest volume since 2009 amounting to 3,441,262, up 2.7% from the year before.

 Data from German KBA showed that growth in Mercedes-Benz (+15,000 units) and volume brands, led by Peugeot (+14,000) and Dacia, compensated for the losses in premium brands, especially VW Group’s Audi, Porsche and Volkswagen.

 Gasoline sales (57.7% of total) substituted the falling diesel sales (38.8% of total) in the powertrain mix

 In the aftermath of the diesel-gate and continuing concerns over the air pollution caused by older diesels, diesel sales continued their slowdown (-7% year-on-year) and accounted for just 38.8% of the German market, their lowest share since 2009.